caffeine-suite/turing-complete-language-demo/README.md

 # CaffeineScript

-I prefer to write JavaScript using CaffeineScript, a language I created to write JavaScript more than 3x faster.
-If you are curious, the same Turing-Complete+ language we defined above in just under 100 lines of code takes just 30 lines of CaffeineScript (with some small conceits):
+I prefer to write JavaScript using CaffeineScript, a language I created to make JavaScript more readable and more than 3x faster to write.
+If you are curious, the same Turing-Complete+ language we defined above in ~100 lines of JavaScript takes just 30 lines of CaffeineScript (with some small conceits):

 ```coffee
 class TuringCompleteParser extends &CaffeineEight.Parser